Design & Error Codes

 |

-INVALID_PARAMETER | 400 Bad Request | Invalid value provided for a parameter.
-[Example Cases]
+INVALID_PARAMETER | 400 Bad Request | An invalid value was provided for a parameter.
+[Example Casess]

 |

-WRONG_RANGE_PARAMETER | 400 Bad Request | A parameter that specifies the query range has a value outside the allowed range.
+WRONG_RANGE_PARAMETER | 400 Bad Request | A value outside the allowed range was provided for a range-specifying parameter.
 [Example Cases]

 |

-DEPRECATED_OPERATION | 400 Bad Request | Request to a deprecated API or resource.
+DEPRECATED_OPERATION | 400 Bad Request | A request was made to a deprecated API or resource.
 [Example Cases]

 |

-NO_AUTHENTICATION_FOUND | 401 Unauthorized | Authentication info is present in the request but is invalid or the account does not exist.
+NO_AUTHENTICATION_FOUND | 401 Unauthorized | Authentication information is present in the request but does not match, or the account does not exist.
 [Example Cases]

 |

-AUTHENTICATION_FAILED | 401 Unauthorized | No authentication information in the request.
+AUTHENTICATION_FAILED | 401 Unauthorized | No authentication information is included in the request.
 [Example Cases]

 |

-PERMISSION_DENIED | 403 Forbidden | Authenticated but access to the resource is not authorized.
+PERMISSION_DENIED | 403 Forbidden | Authentication succeeded but access to an unauthorized resource was attempted.
 [Example Cases]

 |